 Detect and Recognize Faces with Luxand FaceSDK

-FaceSDK enables Microsoft Visual C++, C#, Objective C, Swift, Java, VB and Delphi developers to build 32-bit and 64-bit applications for Web, Windows, Linux, macOS, iOS and Android with face recognition and face-based biometric identification functionality.
+FaceSDK enables Microsoft Visual C++, C#, Objective C, Swift, Java, VB, Delphi and Python developers to build 32-bit and 64-bit applications for Web, Windows, Linux, macOS, iOS and Android with face recognition and face-based biometric identification functionality.

 FaceSDK is used in hundreds of applications for identifying and authenticating users with webcams, looking up matching faces in photo databases, automatically detecting facial features in graphic editors, and detecting faces on still images and video streams in real-time.
 FaceSDK has been used for building secure identification, surveillance, time and attendance control systems.